WeAreAcademy/mark-react-proj--lets-go-shopping/README.md

 Please do experiment and add any other ideas which you may have.
 The focus here is on functionality rather than appearance and so css should not be your focus.

+## Extension 2: Deletions - come back to this after the TV shows project

+> 🎯 **Success criterion:** Ability to delete items off the list

+What happens if a user changes their mind?
+Give them the option to be able to delete items off their list.

+Note that this should not be approached until scholars have further explored state as it opens up conversations about mutating state.